Ant2000/CustomJWT/README.md

 ```

 To generate a JWT, we must call the EncodeJWT function.
 The resulting header, payload, signature and final output are stored in the class variables header, payload, signature and out respectively.<br>
-The function returns true if encoding is sucessfull and false if anything goes wrong.<br>
+The function returns true if encoding is successful and false if anything goes wrong.<br>
 For example: <br>

 ```